-The key benefits of successful change management include:
+The benefits of addressing change management at an organizational-level include:

-- Address and balance multiple aspects of change, such as people, processes, technology, etc.
+- Addresses and balances multiple aspects of change, such as people, processes, technology, etc.

 Types of Change Management

-You can apply different types of change management, depending on the change you are navigating.
+You can apply different types of change management best practices and theories, depending on the specific change you are navigating.
 Think about how you might approach each of these four types of changes:

-- Exceptional: Isolated events that change an individual’s experience but don’t majorly affect multiple aspects of their life.
+- Exceptional change: Isolated events that change an individual’s experience but don’t majorly affect multiple aspects of their life.
 For example, a name change would require some HR paperwork and a new email address but wouldn’t alter the person’s role at work.

-- Incremental: Gradual changes that do not require major or sudden shifts, such as upgrading existing technology.
+- Incremental change: Gradual changes that do not require major or sudden shifts, such as upgrading existing technology.

-- Pendulum: Sudden swings from one state to another, often switching from one extreme to the opposing view or state.
+- Pendulum change: Sudden swings from one state to another, often switching from one extreme to the opposing view or state.
 For example, moving from a 100% in-office work environment to a 100% remote team.

-- Paradigm: Changes that result in new beliefs or values and become internalized as the new norm.
+- Paradigm change: Changes that result in new beliefs or values and become internalized as the new norm.
 For example, successfully shifting from synchronous communication to a hybrid model that involves both synchronous and asynchronous communication.